qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 	* it doesn't modify history, but it creates a new commit ('adds to history')

 * when to use `git checkout`:
-	* `git checkout` can be used in different contexts - see a comment above
+	* `git checkout` can be used in different contexts - see the comment above
-	* to get rid of all local changes to that file (be careful - those cannot be restored)
+	* to get rid of all local changes in your working directory (be careful - those cannot be restored)
     * to bring the content of the specific commit to your working tree
     * it doesn't modify history